 Discover more secret laneway bars on our hidden bar tour.

-Bar Americano is a hidden gem that’s down a laneway, that’s down a laneway.
-This tiny speakeasy is standing room only, with a maximum capacity of around 10.
+Bar Americano is a tiny speakeasy hidden down a city laneway.
+This small ba is standing room only, with a maximum capacity of around 10.
 Their menu is simple, based on the heights of ‘American’ cocktail culture.
 Drop by for an intimate evening in a true Melbourne laneway bar.

-Chuckle Park is the purest definition of a ‘laneway bar’ there is; it’s literally a bar in a laneway.
+Chuckle Park is the purest definition of a ‘laneway bar’ there is; it’s literally a bar in an entire laneway.
 Squeezed in next to nightclub New Guernica, the tiny Chuckle Park features hanging lanterns and serves drinks out of a caravan.